Scuzz3y/scuzz3y.github.io/_drafts/how-to-secure-p2p.md

 A final solution would be the pricing mechanism discussed in [[3]](#3).
 This model “promises to ‘grow’ P2P networks that are more resistant to virus and worm propagation by integrating recent developments in complex network theory with incentive compatible pricing of network links” [[3]](#3).
 Basically, the main idea of this model is to increase the decision-making power for nodes so that they can carefully choose which nodes can be linked to the network.

 ## Authentication and Trust
-### TODO - Not done in paper yet
+This section specifically focuses on current authentication and trust mechanisms that can be implemented in P2P networks.
+Some solutions include:
+- Use of a partially distributed group key management protocol [[6]](#6)

+Current methods of trust come in ways of evaluating hosts based on transaction history.
+Some of the current trust models are PeerTrust, EigenTrust, Reco-Trust, SFTrust, UserTrust, MASTrust, FCTrust [[12]](#12).
+These trust models have certain criteria of trustworthiness in a host and come up with mathematical ways to evaluate the specified criteria.
+Some the the criteria seen in other works are based on transaction history, peer recommendations, and time decay [[9](#9),[12](#12)].
+These criteria can be very specific to the nature of the the P2P network, or they can be universal and work for various types of P2P networks.
+Overall, the most difficult thing about trust models that is the metrics are known by a malicious party then a dynamic malicious host can alter its trust metrics.

 ## Public Key Infrastructure
 Implementation of PKI-based functions can also be used to mitigate the pitfalls of P2P.
 As stated in the Introduction, P2P systems have two functions for peers: enrollment function and peer discovery function.
 A PKI-based concept that can be applied to these two functions is implementing a Kerberos-like authentication mechanism or a Super Peer concept [[2]](#2).
 Although both the Kerberos-like and Super Peer mechanisms may be useful, there is a downfall: these mechanisms can be exploited.
 As soon as a malicious peer is authenticated it can report legit peers while allowing for the authentication of other malicious peers.

-Other PKI-based implementations are:
-- Chord-PKI [[1]](#1), where there will be multiple steps used to certify and validate a peer.
+There are other PKI implementations that serve similar purposes but each have their own set of pros and cons.
+One common implementation is known as Chord-PKI [1], focuses on doing away with external PKI system due to the cost that it will have an efficiency.
+Instead, the chord-PKI system has three distinct properties: scalability through a hash table to keep track of the participants, efficient method of storing information about the certificates themselves, and resilience to compromised nodes on the network.
+These goals are achieved through means of having certificate nodes serving specific areas.
+This way, if a certificate node is compromised, only that area is impacted and the rest of the network can function normally.
+This also reduces the amount of work the certificate nodes will have to do, as they will not have to serve the entire network, just the one area, thus increasing efficiency.

-- Issuance of peers’ own X.509 certificate [[4]](#4).
-Each peer will issue its own X.509 and will also be assigned certificates by an external Certificate Authority.
+Another common implementation has issuance of peers’ own X.509 certificate [4].
+This means that each peer will issue its own X.509 and will also be assigned certificates by an external Certificate Authority.
 The certificates can be given special attributes for each peer such as a “Common Name” for other peers to validate against and attributes to determine a peer’s role.

 # Results - TODO: Should probably be renamed
 ## From Current Literature